Help Clients Feel Good About a Project Because it’s Their Idea to Feel Good About it

-This is a mental model I’ve found useful when interacting with clients, especially in situations where things aren’t going as well as we’d like (or as they’d like), or when we need to deliver bad news.
+The Emotional Pendulum is a mental model I’ve found useful when interacting with clients, especially in situations where things aren’t going as well as we’d like (or as they’d like), or when we need to deliver bad news.
 Those situations are as much about how we communicate with the client as about what we do for them.
-It’s a really simply concept, but can have great effects when applied consistently.
+It’s a really simple concept, but can have great effects when applied consistently.

-Think about how your client feels about a project or a situation as a pendulum.
+Envision your client’s feelings about a situation as a pendulum.
 On the left end is “You’re fired”.
 On the right end is “I’m calling your boss to tell him to give you a raise.
 By the way, we’d like to pay a 15% premium on top of the original price.”
 Your client’s current state of mind is probably somewhere in between.
 Delivering a successful project requires a high quality product of work that does what we claim, and equally requires your client to believe the work product is rock solid and ready to go.
 A component of that convincing is getting them to swing their emotional pendulum further over to the right.

 Now — here’s the important part –